Order-invariant measures on fixed causal sets: Introduction

 Some years ago, the first author~\cite{Bri1,Bri2} studied random linear extensions of locally finite posets.
 The main theorem of~\cite{Bri1}, interpreted in the present context, is as follows.
 If a causal set $P$ has the property that, for some fixed $k$, every element is incomparable with at most $k$ others, then there is a unique order-invariant measure on $P$.
 The interpretation is spelled out in Theorem~\ref{thm:unique} of the present paper.
-We shall also give examples of causal sets $P$ that admit many order-invariant measures, and causal sets that admit none.

 The specific case where the causal set is the two-dimensional grid $G= (\N \times \N,<)$ has attracted attention from another direction, as it is connected with the representation theory of the infinite symmetric group, and with harmonic functions on the Young lattice (which is the lattice of down-sets of $G$).
 A good account of this theory appears in Kerov~\cite{Kerov}, where a somewhat more general theory is also developed.
 Our concerns in this paper are rather different, but the two theories have various points of contact.